jrmarquard/scrumptious/README.md

 # COMP4920 Project - Scrumptious

-### Links
+## Links
 - [GitHub project (this project)](https://github.com/jrmarquard/scrumptious)
 - [Firebase Scrumptious console](https://console.firebase.google.com/project/scrumptious-a4bc9)
 - [Slack group](https://scrumptious4920.slack.com)
 - [Deployed site (release)](https://scrumptious-a4bc9.firebaseapp.com/)

-### Setting up the project with Firebase
+## Setting up the project (Web App)
+- Clone this repository
 - Install [Node.js](https://nodejs.org/en/).
 This will also install npm.
-- Install firebase-tools with npm: `npm install -g firebase-tools`.
+- Install all Node.js tools using npm: `npm install`.
-- Firebase should now be installed.
-Run `firebase login` to login to Firebase and follow the prompts.
+- `firebase login` to login to Firebase and follow the prompts (after you have been added to the Firebase project).
-- Clone this repository.
-- With Firebase is installed, you just need to run `firebase [options] [command]` in the root folder of this repository to use the firebase tools.
-I think.
+- `npm run serve` to run a local webserver at `localhost:8080`
+- `npm run deploy` to deploy the website.

-### Files
+## Files
+- `webpack.config-deploy.js` are webpack's configuration for deployment.
+- `webpack.config-development.js` are webpack's configuration for development.
 - `.firebaserc` is used by Firebase to assign aliases to your projects.
 The release website alias is `scrumptious-release`.
-- `firebase.json` defines rules for Firebase used when running `firebase deploy` and `firebase serve`.
+- `firebase.json` defines rules for Firebase execution.
 Read more [here](https://www.firebase.com/docs/hosting/guide/full-config.html).
-- `database.rules.json` outlines the database rules used by Firebase, used to assign rules to the databse.
-When `firebase deploy` is run, it will overwrite the rules currently deployed rules - be careful.
 - `/public` contains all the files to be deployed.

+## Extra documentation - not necesary to know this

 ### Firebase Deployment and Serving
 Read more [here](https://www.firebase.com/docs/hosting/command-line-tool.html).